 Here are a few things that you can do to help your website’s ranking in search results:

 - Create a useful, information-rich site, and write pages that clearly and accurately describe your product or interest

 - Think about the words visitors would type to find your pages, and make sure that your site includes those words

 - Increase visitor numbers – the more people who view your site, the more Google regards your website as ‘relevant’

 If you find yourself at a crossroads when trying to come up with content ideas, then your best bet is to research what your competitors are doing.
 You should never steal the content from another site, but you can use the content your competitors create as inspiration for your own content creation process.
 If you’re looking for help in your content creation, then please let me know.
 I may be able to help.

 WordPress is famous for being well designed for SEO right out of the box and standard search engine optimisation is performed on all websites that I launch.
 If your site was designed and developed by i4design and hosted on the i4design server, it will be fast, mobile ready and have a concise site structure – also important factors that help improve your search engine rankings.

 Apart from the above, to give you the best chance of ranking well on Google you need to perform off-site SEO.
 This includes all the other things that affect your ranking, such as Google Business and listings in directories.
-You will also require an expert in administering AdWords accounts and social media marketing.
-If you’d like me to pass on a contact who can help you with off-site optimisation please let me know.
+To keep up with competitors that have comparable sites to yours, but are consistently appearing higher in Google’s results, you’ll also need to look at using Google AdWords.

 There are always those who claim special knowledge.
 The reality is, there are no hidden tricks of the trade that will improve your ranking.
 Listen to the real professionals from the SEO field to understand what to do to succeed in your aspirations.